CADViewer/cadviewer-conversion-server/README.md

 2: AutoXchange AX2023 Converter and DWG Merge 2023 Converter - in their preferred folder structure

-***Note:*** If on linux, unpack the compressed AX2023 binary in /converters/ax2023/linux and update the executable name in CADViewer_config.json.
+***Note:*** If on Linux, unpack the compressed AX2023 binary in /converters/ax2023/linux and update the executable name in CADViewer_config.json.

 3: All structures for file-conversion, sample drawings, redlines, etc.